Border reivers: March wardens

 The march wardens also had the duty of maintaining such justice and equity as was possible.
 The respective kingdoms' march wardens would meet at appointed times along the border itself to settle claims against people on their side of the border by people from the other kingdom.
 These occasions, known as "Days of Truce", were much like fairs, with entertainment and much socialising.
 For reivers it was an opportunity to meet (lawfully) with relatives or friends normally separated by the border.
 It was not unknown for violence to break out even at such truce days.
+It was not until the 1450s that the March Day courts were formalised in a manner resembling their operation in the Tudor period.